 6. With awesome episode titles like “Is Your Lesson Plan a Blueprint, Burden, or Boondoggle?”, how can you go wrong?
 The K-12 Greatest Hits: The Best Ideas in Education podcast features varied ideas in education, many of which apply across disciplines.
 Whether it’s a conversation about the purpose of homework in our schools or the role of movement in the classroom, these short podcast episodes have a lot to offer.

-I hope one or two of these feel like a good fit for you.
+I hope one or two of these 6 quality podcasts for ELA teachers feel like a good fit for you.
 If not, I encourage you to go search for just the right one, because it really is a pleasure to learn on the go.

 Have you joined my e-mail community yet?
 Sign up below for insider freebies, fun classroom ideas, and podcast and blog post highlights delivered to your inbox, and you’ll also get four free one-pager templates with complete instructions!